Ditch the Label research revealed that 37% of people surveyed in the Annual Bullying Survey developed social anxiety as a direct result of bullying.

 This leads on nicely to this next point – mindfulness!
 It works wonders for people with anxiety and there are some really simple things you can do to ease up those anxious feelings. …

 Colouring!
-Nope, colouring is not just for five year olds (true story).
+Nope, colouring is not just for five-year-olds (true story).
 The benefits of colouring are endless!
-Not only does it calm us down when we are stressed, it works as a really handy distraction from worries and anxieties, enhances our focus and concentration, increases motor skills and has therapeutic effects helping us to get rid of negativity.
+Not only does it calm us down when we are stressed, it works as a really handy distraction from worries and anxieties, enhances our focus and concentration, improves motor skills and has therapeutic effects, helping us to get rid of negativity.

 ….Try these out next time you’re feeling particularly anxious or tell us your own mindful techniques in the comments!

 Try to take daily steps to push yourself out of your comfort zone.
 Start as small as asking someone for the time and go from there.
-Soon, you’ll be the life n’ soul of the party 😉 No one is born fearless, courage is something that you build up as you learn to manage your fear.
-Check out this article on social anxiety for more tips on coming out of your shell.
+No one is born fearless, courage is something that you build up as you learn to manage your fear.
+Check out this article on social anxiety for more tips.

 Don’t hide away